 Across the table sits Ava, 6, with her mother Courtney Bassett and little brother Elliot.
 Ava brought in her well-worn leggings to be sewn so she can hand them down to her little sister, who is 4.
 Lisa begins to stitch the hole in the right knee with a bright blue thread.

-"The exposed repair is an extension of the conversation," says Samantha Best, curatorial production manager of the Mending Project.
+"The exposed repair is an extension of the conversation," says Samantha Best, curatorial production manager of the ICA.

 "It's a memento as opposed to it being an invisible, perfect mend.
 It will lead to more conversations outside of the museum."